Lipoma (Fatty Tumor) in Dogs

 BASICS/CAUSES:

 Another possible factor is chemical exposure or environmental pollution.
 Certain chemicals or pollutants could indirectly influence the growth of fat cells.
-Although this has not been extensively studied in dogs, there is evidence that environmental factors could contribute to the development of lipomas.
+Although this has not been extensively researched in dogs, there is evidence that environmental factors could contribute to the development of lipomas.

 The most important facts at a glance